Scenario Planning in Centage

 S2p.png

-To view the copied records for this Version, open one of the Planning applications and filter for this scenario’s Version.
+To view the copied records for this Version, open one of the Centage applications and filter for this scenario’s Version.

-After copying the data to your scenarios, you can compare your scenarios with each other in the Planning applications and in reports.
+After copying the data to your scenarios, you can compare your scenarios with each other in the Centage applications and in reports.
 To run reports that compare your scenarios, use the Reports modules.

 Reporting with Different Versions

-In Planning Maestro, you can run Ad Hoc and Income Statement reports to compare your scenarios.
+In Centage, you can run Ad Hoc and Income Statement reports to compare your scenarios.

-Step 1: To run a report, click on the icon in the top left and select Reports.
+Step 1: To run a report, click on the icon on the left hand side and select Reports.

 Step 2: On the Reports page, click on the dropdown menu and select Ad Hoc or Income Statement (this document uses an Income Statement report as an example).